Greg Sorbara

 Gregory Samuel Sorbara (born September 4, 1946) is a former politician in Ontario, Canada.
 He was a Liberal member of the Legislative Assembly of Ontario from 1985 to 1995, and again from 2001 to 2012 who represented ridings north of Toronto in the city of Vaughan.
 Sorbara served as a cabinet minister in the governments of David Peterson and Dalton McGuinty.

 He resigned from cabinet October 11, 2005, following a police investigation involving his family's real estate development firm and was reinstated on May 23, 2006 after a judge ruled that there was no cause for including Sorbara's name on a search warrant.
 Sorbara chaired the party's successful 2007 election campaign but announced on October 26, 2007 that he was leaving the cabinet to spend more time with his family but would continue as a backbench MPP.
 On August 1, 2012, Sorbara announced that he was retiring from the legislature but would stay on as chair of the Liberal's election campaign.
-Sorbara has been Chancellor of York University since June 2014, succeeding Roy McMurtry.
+Sorbara was chancellor of York University from June 2014 to May 2023, succeeded by Kathleen Taylor.

 Family life and legal career

 Sorbara was born in Toronto, Ontario in 1946.
 His father, Sam Sorbara, immigrated to Canada from Italy in the 1920s.
 Sorbara graduated from St. Michael's College School and attended University of Toronto for four years but left without graduating.
 In 1967 he joined the Company of Young Canadians in Vancouver, where he met his future partner, Kate Barlow.
 Later, he completed his education at York University and Osgoode Hall Law School, and began to practise law.
 His daughter Martina Sorbara is a singer-songwriter.

 On October 11, 2005, the RCMP raided the Sorbara Group offices as part of the Royal Group Technologies investigation.
 The police warrant stated that there were reasonable grounds to believe Sorbara and other directors of Royal Group defrauded the company and shareholders when they bought land in Brampton, that was owned by a subsidiary of the Sorbara Group.
 Sorbara initially resisted opposition calls for him to step down, but later resigned as Minister of Finance the same day.

 In 2017, Sorbara and family donated $5 million to the construction efforts of the Mackenzie Vaughan Hospital.